-Ensuring information is independently assured and trustworthy is critical to the reporting framework.
-Breakdowns in trust have been occurring globally and the accounting profession has been looking into redressing the profession following a number of corporate failures in assurance, see discussion in Section 3.2.7.
-Under the Professional and Ethical Standard (PES) 1 - Audit or Review Clients that are Public Interest Entities, auditors cannot act as an auditor or any other form of assurer for a public interest entity for longer than seven years before a rotation is required (XRB, 2019, p.
+Under the Professional and Ethical Standard (PES) 1, auditors cannot act as an auditor or any other form of assurer for a public interest entity for longer than seven years before a rotation is required (XRB, 2018a, p.
 108).
-A public interest entity is any entity that is required to comply with Tier 1 for-profit accounting standards or Tier 1 PBE accounting standards (XRB, 2019, p.
+A public interest entity is any entity that is required to comply with Tier 1 for-profit accounting standards or Tier 1 PBE accounting standards (XRB, 2018a, p.
 181).
-Our observations found that most companies listed on the NZX in 2017 had the same auditing firm audit their financial statements over a five year period.

-72% of the NZSX-listed companies had used the same auditor over the five-year period in question (2012-2016).
-The most commonly used firms over this five-year period were PwC and KPMG, with 33 and 22 companies contracting them respectively (see Figure 34 below).
+The Institute found that 72% of NZSX-listed companies engaged with the same auditor over five consecutive years (2012-2016).
+The most commonly used firms over this five-year period were PwC and KPMG, with 33 and 22 companies contracting them respectively (see Figure 28 overleaf).
+Figure 29 overleaf illustrates that over 85% of audits of NZSX-listed companies are completed by one of four firms.